nwweberna/nwweberna.github.io/_pages/home.md

 <div class="bottom-border"></div>
 <br>
 #### Footnotes
-[^1]: Most texts on set theory are in agreement that a set with a single instance is still a set.
+[^1]: There's also blog posts, but that should just be taken as a given at this point.
 [^2]: Theorima is not, for example: *a building*, *an ideal*, *a 501(c)(3) non profit organization*, *a botany club*, *a theory of differentiable surfaces*, *a recipe for banana bread*, and so on.
 [^3]: Please be aware, due to lack of storage, any film negatives sent to our facilities will have to be disposed of within 2 weeks; negatives of *Eat, Pray, Love* will be disposed of immediately.